 - Clear (revoke) and/or regenerate API keys for the specified user.

-- Requesting and retrieving audit logs - Request and retrieve audit logs for actions done in enterprise workspaces and bases.
+- Create or retrieve audit logs - Request and retrieve audit logs for actions done in enterprise workspaces and bases.

 Base and Workspace management